-The Business Services Analyst position assists in project management, data/financial analysis, and reporting for the Department of Medicine (DOM), Johns Hopkins Bayview Medical Center, and School of Medicine.
-The position aligns operations to meet the needs of patient care while also supporting the educational and research missions of the Department.
+The Business Services Analyst position will assist divisional leadership in project management, data/financial analysis, and reporting for the Department of Medicine (DOM), Johns Hopkins Bayview Medical Center, and School of Medicine.
+The position helps to align operations to meet the needs of patient care while also supporting the educational and research missions of the Department.

 Specific duties & responsibilities: